How to Update Posts via Front End Form

 - in the Post Status block, you need to select posts with which status updates should be performed.

-The next is to set the Field Map block, where Form fields should be assigned to the appropriate Post meta fields names.
+The next is to set the Field Map block, where Form fields should be assigned to the appropriate post meta field names.

 Please note that if you select the Post Meta option, an additional field will appear.
 Here you need to fill in the meta field key.
 This option pulls the values from the meta fields you’ve set (as shown in the screenshot above).

-Well, we’re almost done!
-At this stage, we need to add a Form widget to a Single post.
+Add the Form widget to the Single post template.
 Open it in Elementor and drop the widget.

 Select the Form you’ve set up before and customize it according to your tastes and needs.
 Here’s what we’ve got:

-We need to check on the frontend that our Form works properly.
-Open your Single post, complete the Form and submit it:
+We need to check on the front end that our form works properly.
+Open a post, complete the Form and submit it:

-Now, let’s double-check that our Post was overwritten:
+Now, let’s double-check that the post was rewritten:

-and let’s look at how it was updated on the frontend, on the Continent Archive:
+And let’s look at how it was updated on the front end, on the Continent Archive template with the Listing Grid:

 As you can see, these fields that we’ve edited before were successfully updated.

-Furthermore, there is a useful tutorial about editing the event posts if the user got rescheduled and deleting posts when they are canceled.
+Furthermore, there is a useful How to edit posts via Front-end Form and delete directly via the listing page video tutorial about editing the event posts if the user got rescheduled and deleting posts when they are canceled.